boaks/zephyr-coaps-client/README.md

 west update
 ```

-In many cases, the next build the requires to use
+In many cases, the next build requires to use

 ```sh
 cd coaps-client